 A bad habit brings you down and keeps you down.
 You are a strong person for recognizing that a habit needs to change.
 This is one of the hardest things people can do in life.
 When you finally make the effort to change, a whole new world opens up for you.
 In Charles Duhigg’s book The Power Of Habit, he discusses the reason why it is hard to change something in our lives.
 His best advice is to try something new for 30 days.
 That’s it, 30 days and you will break the old and start the new.

 All of the above

 Seems a little rash to quit everything at once.
 But they all come together in some shape or form.
 If you have a toxic relationship with your boss, then quit your job.
 In doing so you also break ties with people who aren’t worth keeping in your life.
 Quitting isn’t giving up or being lazy.
-It’s a tough decision to make but as soon as you find your valid reason to quit, don’t let anyone change your mind about it.
-Everyone has quit at one point in their life, or wish that they had.
+It’s a tough decision to make, but as soon as you find your valid reason to quit, don’t let anyone change your mind about it.
+Everyone has quit at one point in their life or wishes that they had.
 The first step is to recognize your feelings, then work out a strategy to withdraw from the situation.

 If you’re in the midst of pursuing your passion of starting a business or service and are in need of some web content help, let me know!
 Contact me today and get a free demo of how I can help you with your website landing page, blog posts, email newsletter, or product descriptions.